math-a3k/django-ai/docs/apps/bayesian_networks.rst

 ``Functions``
     Functions *must be namespaced* and their arguments can be anything of the above.

-    In some ocassions, there must be a reference to a function instead of the result of it, this is done by preceding the function with an ``@``, i.e. ``@bayespy.nodes.Gaussian()`` will return the function object (in this case the whole class) instead of the result of it.
+    In some occasions, there must be a reference to a function instead of the result of it, this is done by preceding the function with an ``@``, i.e. ``@bayespy.nodes.Gaussian()`` will return the function object (in this case the whole class) instead of the result of it.

     Due to security reasons, the allowed namespaces must be specified in a list named ``DJANGO_AI_WHITELISTED_MODULES`` in your settings, i.e.::